European Republicans Movement

-The European Republicans Movement (Movimento Repubblicani Europei, MRE) is a minor social-liberal political party in Italy.
+The European Republicans Movement (Movimento Repubblicani Europei, MRE) was a minor social-liberal political party in Italy.

 From 2007 to 2010 the party was a founding member and associate of the Democratic Party, the leading centre-left party in Italy.
 In 2011 the MRE was merged into the Italian Republican Party, the party from which it had seceded in 2001.
 The MRE was also a member of the pan-European European Liberal Democrat and Reform Party (ELDR), and its long-standing leader was Luciana Sbarbati.

 History

 In 2001 the Italian Republican Party (PRI), after five years within the centre-left coalition, decided to join the centre-right House of Freedoms instead.
 The MRE was formed by those Republicans who refused such a decision and wanted to remain in the centre-left.
 The MRE took part in the consolidation of The Olive Tree as a joint centre-left electoral list both for the 2004 European Parliament election and the 2006 general election, along with the Democrats of the Left and Democracy is Freedom – The Daisy.
 The list won 220 out of 630 deputies (including two Republicans, Luciana Sbarbati and Adriano Musi) as part of The Union.

 In 2007 the MRE was a founding member of the Democratic Party (PD), but continued to exist as an associate party and retained almost entirely its autonomy.
 In the 2008 general election, Sbarbati and Musi were elected to the Senate and often distinguished themselves from Democrats in key votes.
 Notably, they opposed European Parliament electoral law reform in 2009.